NextGenTel/akka-tools/akka-tools-jdbc-journal/README.md

     GRANT SELECT                            ON LIQ_YOUR_SERVICE.s_journalIndex_seq TO APP_YOUR_SERVICE;
     GRANT SELECT, INSERT, UPDATE, DELETE    ON LIQ_YOUR_SERVICE.t_cluster_nodes TO APP_YOUR_SERVICE;

+If migrating from Akka 2.3.x to 2.4 you might want to apply the following db-change to remove a deprecated column (But it should still work if you leave it there).

+    ALTER TABLE t_journal DROP COLUMN redeliveries;

 The payload of the events are written and read from the *persistentRepr*-column.